Bachelor of Science (BS) in Applied Management Degree

 Course Description

-This course focuses on communication skills and strategies required to be successful in diverse, dispersed, and global organizations.
-Students examine various approaches of effective and persuasive business communication at all levels of an organization, including the use of contemporary channels and the challenges of technologically mediated communication to convey important information leading to the facilitation of organizational change in today's dynamic workplace.
+This course focuses on effective change strategies and communication skills required in modern organizations.
+Students examine various approaches of effective and persuasive communication at all levels of an organization, including analyzing the need for change and overcoming communication barriers.
+Students will also learn how to negotiate and convey important information leading to the facilitation of organizational change in today's dynamic workplace.

 Course Description